 SAFe workshops are not just events—they’re structured opportunities to align intent with action.
 When business and technology leaders meet in the same room with clarity of purpose and strong facilitation, transformation gains real momentum.

 If you're leading a SAFe implementation, investing in workshop design and facilitation is not optional—it's essential.
-And if you want to deepen your expertise, consider certifications like Leading SAFe Certification, which emphasizes strategic alignment through lean-agile leadership.
+And if you want to deepen your expertise, consider certifications like SAFe agile training, which emphasizes strategic alignment through lean-agile leadership.

 Workshops that deliver alignment are workshops that deliver results.